-Anxiety disorders top the list (19.5%); then follow mood disorders (depression and bipolar disorder 13.3%), impulse control disorders (addiction to gambling, fire, theft, etc.) (9.3%) and those related to consumption of psychoactive substances (9.4%).
+Anxiety disorders top the list (19.5%), followed by mood disorders (depression and bipolar disorder 13.3%), impulse control disorders (gambling, fire, theft, etc.) (9.3%), and those related to psychoactive substance use (9.4%).

 First warning signs